ABOUT CLEFT LIP AND CLEFT PALATE

 What is a cleft condition?

-Before birth, babies can have a split, or cleft, in their lip and the roof of the mouth.
-This split normally closes between the 6th to 11th week of pregnancy.
-But in some cases, the split fails to close properly and the child is born with a cleft condition.
 A cleft lip is easy to see and recognise.
 But a cleft palate (a gap in the roof of the mouth) is only visible when the baby’s mouth is wide open – for example when he or she cries.
+Other indications of a cleft palate are difficulty in feeding, or milk running from the baby’s nose.

 How is the condition treated?

 Children who grow up without access to plastic surgery may have a cleft condition repaired at any age.
-Operation Smile recently operated on a 66 year old man who believed he would go to his grave with a cleft lip.
+Operation Smile recently operated on 36 year old Zivezile Nojamanga who had lived with stigma of being ‘different’ all his life.

 What happens if cleft conditions are left untreated?